 You haven’t yet made that mental “switch” to understand that internet traffic is pretty much the same way.
 Once that switch is made, it becomes second nature.

 Don’t think I’m coming at you here from a place of no experience, either.
-I’ve been blogging for 18 years now, and it has only been in the last 18 months or so that I’ve actually paid to acquire traffic.
+I’ve been blogging for over 20 years now, and it has only been in the last 2-3 years or so that I’ve actually paid to acquire traffic.
 But, my original technology site that I began in 1998… I’ll be the first to tell you that building that site up in TODAY’s world the way I did back then would be very, VERY difficult.
 I’m not sure I could repeat it again in a completely organic way.

 But, let me also make a couple of very important points here:

-- It is this reason why proper business foundation and monetization strategies I teach inside the Blog Monetization Lab are so important, because it literally FUNDS your growth.
+- It is this reason why proper business foundation and monetization strategies are so important, because it literally FUNDS your growth.
 You aren’t just throwing money at it without any return, because you’ll have a funnel in place that means that the money you spend on traffic is utilized to build your email list and generate sales.
 Done correctly, you’re not just “spending” money… you’re breaking even or even profiting WHILE you grow your blog.

 - We’re not talking about huge budgets here.
 There are people out there who grow their blogs on as little as a dollar per day.
 Personally, I was spending $5/day to grow my RV blog.